 “A woman must have a thorough knowledge of music, singing, drawing, dancing, and the modern languages, to deserve the word; and besides all this, she must possess a certain something in her air and manner of walking, the tone of her voice, her address and expressions, or the word will be but half deserved.” ~Caroline Bingley Continue reading “Accomplished Women”

-It was a nondescript rainy February morning.
+It was a nondescript, rainy February morning.
 I had two hours before I needed to get ready to leave for a pediatrician appointment.
-I had nothing I needed to do as far as housework is concerned, so I decided to can four pint jars of Meyer lemon curd.
+I had nothing I needed to do as far as housework was concerned, so I decided to can four pint jars of Meyer lemon curd.
 Meyer lemons had been a fantastic deal at our local wholesale club for weeks, and I’d found an unbeatable steal on eggs, so I had both waiting for me in the fridge.
 Continue reading “Making Memories From Mayhem”

-It’s here!
 The Raising Homemakers website launched today!
 It is so exciting to have a place for all of us mothers, daughters, grandmothers and women from all types of backgrounds– to be able to gather and be encouraged on this blessed journey of raising godly daughters and preparing them in the arts of homemaking to bring glory to our King.

 Continue reading “Raising Homemakers”